mosesjust2016/100-days-of-code/r1-log.md

 ### R1D12
 To show random quotes, I used a free API named quotable https://quotable.io/random using the quotable API I fetched the random quotes and showed them on the Quote App.
 With speech functionality and twitter share button

+### R1D13
+Password Show Hide
+Using show hide eye button you can see there is a password field with the password.
+When you entered some password in that field hey will be hidden by default, when you click on that eye icon the characters will be displayed in plain text format.